-Many of you have been looking at a variety of ways to the study the self this week, through trying the quizzes and exercises posted on this site.
+Many of you have been looking at a variety of ways to the study the self as a part of svadyaya, through trying the quizzes and exercises posted on this site.
 Hopefully you have been able to gain some new insights as to who you are and how you may be able to contribute to those around you.
 After all, we are not living here in isolation.
 You are more than a consumer.
 You are more than just someone who takes in what the world provides.
 You can be a catalyst or an inventor.
 You could be an inspiration or an innovator.
 You never know until you try.
 And how do you try?
 By getting out there.

 As the weekend comes into full force, I want to encourage you to look back at what we have done this week and schedule some time for yourself (I suggest no less than an hour each day, but preferably more) this weekend to just explore some new ways of being.
 As Eleanor Roosevelt recommended, “do something that scares you, every day.”
 You can research a variety of activities for self-expression that we discussed earlier in the week.
 But there are other options as well.